ToddGFP/Tracer/README.md

 # Tracer

 Tracer is a Memory game for iOS written by Todd Gibbons using Swift, SwiftUI, Combine and UIKit.
 I hope this project is helpful to other game developers as an example of a simple implementation of MVVM.
+Tracer is available on the iOS App Store <a href="https://apps.apple.com/us/app/tracer-a-memory-game/id6477837958">Here</a>.
 My developer portfolio is available <a href="https://toddgibbons.com">Here</a>.

 **Notes:**